S1mp3r/circuit-breaker/README.md

 ## Endpoints

-- `GET /posts`: Retrieves a list of posts.
-This endpoint is protected by a circuit breaker.
+- `GET /api/v1/publications`: Retrieves a list of publications.
+This **not** endpoint is protected by a circuit breaker.
-- `GET /posts/{id}`: Retrieves a specific post by its ID and all their comments.
-This endpoint is also protected by a circuit breaker.
+- `GET /api/v1//publications/{id}`: Retrieves a specific publication by its ID and all their comments.
+This endpoint is **not**  protected by a circuit breaker.
-- `POST /posts`: Creates a new post.
-This endpoint is not protected by a circuit breaker.
+- `POST /api/v1//publications`: Creates a new post.
+This endpoint is **not** protected by a circuit breaker.
+   `GET /api/v1/comments/{id}`: Retrieves a list of comments of a specific publication by its the publication ID.
+This endpoint **is protected** by a circuit breaker.

 ## Services

-- `PublicationService`: Handles the business logic for managing posts, including fetching posts from an external service and saving posts to Redis.
+- `PublicationService`: Handles the business logic for managing publications.
-- `CommentService`: Manages interactions with Redis, including saving and retrieving posts.
+- `CommentService`: Handles the business logic for managing comments, including saving and retrieving comments in Redis while the system is offline.
 (This is a mock)

 ## Technologies Used